Singularities of free group character varieties: Introduction

 Theorem \ref{theorem1} is sharper than it might appear at first.
 Replacing $\F_r$ by a general finitely presented group $\Gamma$ one can find examples where irreducibles are singular and examples where reducibles are smooth.
-On the other hand, changing $G$ to a general complex affine reductive group, we find there are examples where irreducibles are singular.
-See Section \ref{remarks}.
+On the other hand, changing $G$ to a general reductive complex algebraic group, we find there are examples where irreducibles are singular.
+In Section \ref{remarks}, we discuss this in further detail.

 A locally Euclidean Hausdorff space $M$ with a countable basis is called a {\it topological manifold}.
-If, in addition, the neighborhoods are permitted to be half Euclidean then $M$ is said to be a {\it topological manifold possibly with boundary}.
-In \cite{FlLa} we determined the homeomorphism type of $\XC{r}(\SUm{n})$ in the cases $(r,n)=(r,1),(1,n),(2,2),(2,3),$ and $(3,2)$ where we showed all were topological manifolds possibly with boundary.
+More generally, if the neighborhoods are permitted to be Euclidean half-spaces then $M$ is said to be a {\it topological manifold with boundary}.
+In \cite{FlLa} we determined the homeomorphism type of $\XC{r}(\SUm{n})$ in the cases $(r,n)=(r,1),(1,n),(2,2),(2,3),$ and $(3,2)$ where we showed all were topological manifolds with boundary; this is reviewed in Section \ref{ex:manifold}.
 In \cite{BC} it is established that $\XC{r}(\SUm{2})$ are not topological manifolds when $r\geq 4$.